The Great Pyrenees has a long and noble lineage as historically they were favored by rich families for their companionship and patience.

 The Great Pyrenees’ gentle nature carries over into their interactions with other dogs.

 Though they would live alone traditionally, these dogs have excellent social skills and often enjoy the company of other dogs.
+You’ll see they have very expressive dog body language.

 To fit with all their eccentric habits, the Great Pyrenees needs a home that will accept them for the way they are.
 Any owner should be prepared for a bit of drool and a lot of dog hair!
 This breed does not cope well in hotter climates and so owners should ideally live in colder parts of the states.